tj-tusharjain/azure-compute-docs/articles/virtual-machines/install-vm-watch.md

 ## Install VM watch on an Azure virtual machine

 The following code segments are identical for both Windows and Linux, except for the value of the parameter `<application health extension type>` passed in to the extension type.
-Replace `<application health extension type>` with `"ApplicationHealthLinux"` for Linux and `"ApplicationHealthWindows"` for Windows installations.
+Replace `<application health extension type>` with `"ApplicationHealthLinux"` for Linux installations and `"ApplicationHealthWindows"` for Windows installations.

 #### [CLI](#tab/cli-1)